ISO Services questions

 - CalShare, a web-based document management and collaboration system utilizing Microsoft SharePoint.

-- The Imagine document imaging and workflow service is a campus service that’s core purpose is to provide automated workflows and document management and storage and can be integrated with other campus systems if needed.
+- The Imagine document imaging and workflow service is a campus service with the core purpose to provide automated workflows and document management and storage and can be integrated with other campus systems if needed.

 - The bConnected suite of collaboration services, including Google Apps for Education (bMail, bCal, bDrive)